GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/advanced_stencil_features.md

 as designed these features will have no impact on performance, but it is possible to misuse these features in ways that will degrade performance.
-For that reason, it is recommended that these features are used sparingly, to that they do not become a crutch that enables poor coding habits and reduces the potentcy of the software as a whole.
+For that reason, it is recommended that these features are used sparingly, to that they do not become a crutch that enables poor coding habits and reduces the potency of the software as a whole.

 In the next guide, we will introduce some more details about the inner workings of NDSL, and in the process unlock more control over the acceleration process.